GiorgosNik/spotube-desktop/README.md

 ## Description
-Spotube enables the creation of local copies of Spotify playlists, complete will cover art, artist information and lyrics, though an easy-to-use interface.
+Spotube enables the creation of local copies of Spotify playlists, complete will cover art, artist information and lyrics, though an easy-to-use ui_interface.
 The user provides the playlist list through the UI, and the application will gather information on each song, find the most appropriate version of the song on YouTube, download the mp3 version and combine it with the cover art, artist information and lyrics, if they are available on LyricsGenius.